Dr. Nina Savelle-Rocklin

 Before you know it, there’s an empty box of your favorite snack and you’re scrounging for what to eat next.
 As you do so, you’re filled with regret and self-loathing.
 You feel like you just can’t stop.

-In this blog, I will give strategies to stop eating when you’re bored, so you can not only stay out of the kitchen but also live without constant food thoughts.
+In this blog, I will give strategies on how to stop binge eating when bored, so you can not only stay out of the kitchen but also live without constant food thoughts.

 Is it really boredom?